poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Pre Security Module/Lab 07/ReflectedXSSinAWS.md

 Cross-Site Scripting (XSS) is a critical security vulnerability in web applications that allows attackers to inject and execute malicious scripts in a user’s browser.
 These scripts can compromise sensitive data, hijack user sessions, deface websites, or perform unauthorized actions.
 We will also perform a Reflected XSS attack on an application hosted in `AWS` to understand how it works.

 ## **Objective**
-- Performing a `Reflected XSS` attack on an application hosted in `AWS`.

 - Creating the infrastructure in `AWS` using `Terraform`.
 - Running the vulnerable `Application` in `Docker`.
 - Performing a `Reflected XSS` attack on the `Application`.